darnocer/blog/README.md

 ```

 Note: The returned content renders as `{children}` in `layouts/ContentLayout.js`. `ContentLayout` adds a `prose` class to the return content which applies typography defaults appropriate for posts.

+### Add a new page

+1. Add a new file under `/pages`

+- the file name is the route
+- folders can be used to add subdirectories to the route

+2. Follow the instructions above to import MDX content onto the page

+3. Define the `DEFAULT_LAYOUT` (typically `PageLayout`)

+4. Define the `PAGE_TITLE` for SEO

 ### Adding New Components